How to Finish a Suno Song: A Complete, Honest Guide

 You made something in Suno you actually care about — and now it needs work Suno can't finish.
 Tighten the arrangement.
 Swap a part that isn't landing.
 Clean up the mix.
 Export something you own and can release.

-You have three real options: keep re-prompting inside Suno, run the export through a stem splitter into a traditional DAW, or bring it into an agentic DAW built for exactly this.
-This guide walks all three honestly — including where each one is the right call.
-The short version of the third: import your export into Veena, split it into stems, and tell the CoProducer what to change; it makes the edits on the real audio, in a project that's yours, with you directing every step.
+You have three options: keep re-prompting inside Suno, run the export through a stem splitter into a traditional DAW, or bring it into an agentic DAW built for exactly this.
+Only the third one actually finishes anything.
+The short version: import your export into Veena, split it into stems, and tell the CoProducer what to change; it makes the edits on the real audio, in a project that's yours, with you directing every step.

 Route 1 — Finish it inside Suno